 Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

-They can have problems with various organs that are good to know so as not to underestimate their importance.
-Let us see what they are and what specific needs they have.
+They can have problems with various organs, which is good to know so as not to underestimate their importance.
+Let's examine them and determine their specific needs.

 Brachycephalic dogs: what does it mean?